 Involving Stakeholders at Every Step of the Process

-As you start using digital mental health tools, it is important to engage key community members at every stage.
+As you start using digital mental health tools, it is important to engage key community members including school counselors and community mental health providers.
 Stakeholders play a pivotal role in assessing student need, selecting products, identifying funding, and putting these tools in place.

 The purpose of engaging stakeholders throughout the process is to: